joekbullard/joekbullard.github.io/content/posts/mapchallenge-day16.md

 ![Query results](/30daymapchallenge2023/day16_table.png)

 As we can see, Perth is not quite first but a very respectable second.
-Let's amend the query to include the 10 nearest neighbours of Perth and plot them.
+Let's amend the query to include the five nearest neighbours of Perth and plot them.

 ```sql
 select